 6. Flexibility and adaptability (within current positions).
 Both are essential in attacking the challenging waves that employees encounter daily.

 7. Subordination of self (willing to bury the ego to help the team succeed).
 Leadership comes from setting an example for others.
 In our environment, leading while being led is not uncommon.
 Our managers and directors support their teams while allowing them (and, at times, challenging them) to grow.

 8. Ambition (hardworking, vision).
-Kahuna Business Group is unique in that each employee is encouraged to be an entrepreneur in his or her given roles.
+Kahuna Accounting is unique in that each employee is encouraged to be an entrepreneur in his or her given roles.
 Entrepreneurs by nature have an internal drive to succeed on their own terms.
 While we do not expect our employees to start their own businesses, we do expect them to provide the best they have to offer and encourage them to question all assumptions.